NCC: Starfleet, active service

 (see above) shows the registry NCC-81947 for the USS

-Yeager, however, the CGI clearly has a NCC-61947 (an homage to
+Yeager, however, the CGI clearly has a NCC-61947 (both are a clear homage to

 Chuck Yeager who broke the sound barrier in 1947).
 In this